elixir-europe/biohackathon-europe/index.md

 hero_image: /img/heroes/hero-2025.webp
 hero_darken: true
 reg_text: >
-  Registration is open for virtual participation.
+  Registration is open for virtual participation.<br>
   In-person spots are under review, with a waiting list opening at the end of July.

   <div class="buttons is-centered mt-4">